Guedes proposes to create 'Ministry of Union Heritage', to manage state-owned and other assets

 Job:Why are millions of Americans leaving their jobs?
 Phenomenon intrigues economists

 “Where’s their oil company?”
 From mining?
 It does not have.
-A country, a strong nation when it creates a strong emerging middle class with millions of small and medium companies and also large companies based on innovation and technology – he argued.
+A country, a strong nation, when it creates a strong emerging middle class, with millions of small and medium-sized companies… and also large companies based on innovation and technology,” he argued.

 According to the minister, Brazil has a “fetish” with state-owned companies that dates back to the military dictatorship.